Letters of Intent

 6. When ownership will transfer (referred to as the “closing date”).

 These terms will vary depending on the deal, but they will be the focus of the negotiations between the buyer and seller.
-The LOI will also contain additional terms and conditions that are equally important to the transaction and will help shape the transaction.
+The letter of intent will also contain additional terms and conditions that are equally important to the transaction and will help shape the transaction.
 It may include the following terms:

 1. Binding vs Non-Binding

-When an LOI is referred to as ‘binding,’ it means that it can be enforced in a court of law in the event the transaction falls through.
-The binding nature of the LOI is determined by the language used in the document and the actions of the parties involved.
-Lawyers often insert a clause in the LOI specifying that certain terms are not intended to create any binding contractual obligations.
-However, it must be noted that the Ontario courts have consistently held that such clauses will not necessarily guarantee that the LOI is non-binding on the parties.
+When a letter of intent is referred to as ‘binding,’ it means that it can be enforced in a court of law in the event the transaction falls through.
+The binding nature of the letter of intent is determined by the language used in the document and the actions of the parties involved.
+Lawyers often insert a clause in the letter of intent specifying that certain terms are not intended to create any binding contractual obligations.
+However, it must be noted that the Ontario courts have consistently held that such clauses will not necessarily guarantee that the letter of intent is non-binding on the parties.

-If the LOI is considered non-binding, the parties involved may also keep certain terms binding, such as confidentiality or non-disclosure, non-refundable deposits, and the payment of professional fees (like lawyers, accountants, or agents).
+If the letter of intent is considered non-binding, the parties involved may also keep certain terms binding, such as confidentiality or non-disclosure, non-refundable deposits, and the payment of professional fees (like lawyers, accountants, or agents).

-Parties should consider making a LOI binding only when all the terms of the transaction have been agreed upon, or when ‘certainty’ of the transaction is important.
-A non-binding LOI may be more suited when the key terms are still subject to negotiation, or when the buyer has several conditions to fulfill such as obtaining financing, due diligence, or regulatory approval.
-A non-binding LOI may also be suitable when the seller intends to market the business to other potential buyers.
+Parties should consider making a letter of intent binding only when all the terms of the transaction have been agreed upon, or when ‘certainty’ of the transaction is important.
+A non-binding letter of intent may be more suited when the key terms are still subject to negotiation, or when the buyer has several conditions to fulfill such as obtaining financing, due diligence, or regulatory approval.
+A non-binding letter of intent may also be suitable when the seller intends to market the business to other potential buyers.

 2. Exclusivity